 Cancer.Net offers a lot of information about clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific diagnosis.

-In addition, this website offers free access to a video-based educational program about clinical trials, located outside of this guide.
+In addition, you can find a free video-based educational program about clinical trials, in another section of this website.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for amyloidosis.
-Or, use the menu to choose another section to continue reading this guide.
+It explains areas of scientific research for amyloidosis.
+Use the menu to choose a different section to read in this guide.